 The Par-Q form and medical form are valid for one year from the date of completion.

 Both documents are mandatory and must be completed and uploaded to the AFRS CPAT site prior to the CPAT Session.
 Failure to submit the completed forms will result in the cancellation of the session and the forfeiture of course fees.
+Please note both forms must be uploaded as a single document to the site.

 The CPAT simulates the physically demanding tasks of fire fighting.
 As such, successful completion of the CPAT requires a high degree of physical fitness in the areas of aerobic and anaerobic power, muscular strength and endurance, flexibility and balance.